-Are you looking for a comfortable pregnancy mattress for yourself or your partner?
+Are you pregnant and looking for a more comfortable mattress?

 You’ve come to the right place.

 Studies have shown an association between poor sleep and a heightened risk of preterm labor and delivery.
-Women who sleep poorly, especially towards the end of their pregnancy, are also at an increased risk of long and painful labor.
+Women who sleep poorly, especially near the end of their term, are also at an increased risk of a long and painful labor.

 This is why sleeping on a comfortable mattress can affect the well being of the mother and the baby.

-Now, difficulty falling asleep during pregnancy is an inevitable part of being a new mom for a variety of reasons including nausea, heartburn, tiredness and other physical effects.
+Of course, difficulty falling asleep during pregnancy is an inevitable part of being a new mom for a variety of well-known reasons including: nausea, heartburn, tiredness and the other physical effects of pregnancy.

-But sleeping on an uncomfortable mattress can make these problems worse, making it impossible to sleep deeply through the night.
+But sleeping on an uncomfortable mattress will make these problems worse, making it impossible to sleep deeply through the night.

 The changes you experience when pregnant create new issues your mattress must deal with, too.